SAR-COIN tutorial

 In this example the SAR-COIN service returned as output the following 5 products:

-product for Coherence in C-band and VV polarization from the interferometric pair 20200412-20200424 as single band GeoTIFF in COG format, - overview-sar-change: multi-band visual asset representing a Red-Cyan Composite showing backscatter changes from Reference and Secondary Sigma Nought (R=Sigma0 from Secondary, G=B=Sigma0 from Reference) given as 4-band GeoTIFF in COG format.
+• coh_c_vv_20230129_20230210: single-band asset coh_c_vv product for Coherence in C-band and VV polarization from the interferometric pair 20200412-20200424 as single band GeoTIFF in COG format,

-- overview-coin: multi-band visual asset representing an RGBA band composite using Sigma Nought Average and Coherence from the interferometric pair (R=Coherence, G=Sigma0 Average from Reference and Secondary, B=null) given as 4-band GeoTIFF in COG format.
+• overview-coin: multi-band visual asset representing an RGBA band composite using Sigma Nought Average and Coherence from the interferometric pair (R=Coherence, G=Sigma0 Average from Reference and Secondary, B=null) given as 4-band GeoTIFF in COG format,

 To download these products click on the Download button located at the bottom of the Product Details tab in the left panel.